Ursula Keller

 Although she wanted to do physics theory, but warned of the difficulty getting a job, Keller decided to do experimental physics.
 She went on to study physics engineering at the Swiss Federal Institute of technology (ETH) in Zürich.
 A professor at ETH, after being impressed with her grades, suggested she spend some time in the UK to learn English.
 Keller spent time at Heriot-Watt in Edinburgh where she took some English classes.

 At ETH, Keller applied for the Fulbright fellowship and after graduating top of her class, she won a full five-year fellowship which allowing her to travel and be funded.
-I was accepted at every US university I applied to but decided to go to Stanford University in California.
+She was accepted at every US university she applied to but decided to go to Stanford University in California.
 At Stanford, she switched to pure physics and studying applied physics for her master’s and doctorate.
 Keller decided to study experimental laser physics for the subject of her PhD.

 In 1989, she went on to work at Bell Labs in New Jersey where she developed and patented SESA.In 1993, Keller returned to ETH as the school’s first female full professor of physics, becoming director of the Swiss National Research Centre for Ultrafast Molecular Sciences and Technologies.
 Noting the lack of support for women at the university, she founded the ETH Women Professors’ Forum as a support network to help female researchers advance their careers and their research.
 Keller also serves as a director of the Swiss research program NCCR MUST in ultrafast science.